Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 3.1 Issuer

-The Rental Property Rental Business Licence credential is issued by **City of Vancouver's Business Licence Office**.
+The Rental Property Business Licence credential is issued by **City of Vancouver's Business Licence Office**.
 The issuer municipality is responsible for reviewing business licence applications, approving, issuing, renewing and revoking all municipal business licences within their jurisdiction and in some cases they could delegate such activities to other organizations.

 The City of Vancouver is responsible for: